Butana Komphela: Culpable homicide charge

 On 6 January 2019, Komphela was involved in a traffic accident on the road from Theunissen to Bloemfontein.
 His BMW reportedly veered to the right and crossed barrier lines to collide with a car that was driving in the opposite direction.
 One of the passengers in the other car died at the scene and Komphela was charged with culpable homicide.
 He was found guilty on 22 November 2021 and the Brandfort Magistrate's Court sentenced him to three years' imprisonment; the sentence was suspended for five years on the condition that Komphela did not commit a similar offence during the period of suspension.

-Personal life and death
+Death

 In December 2021, Komphela was admitted to hospital in Bloemfontein, where he received treatment for COVID-19-related illness, complicated by a pre-existing lung condition.
-He died in hospital on 24 January 2022, aged 65.
-He was the elder brother of Steve Komphela, the coach of the Mamelodi Sundowns.
+He died in hospital on 24 January 2022.